canonical/praecepta/README.md

             fail_on_error: true
 ```

-In the example above, the worklow is organised as a single job.
+In the example above, the workflow is organised as a single job.
 This is important as the actions rely on persistence through the run.
 There are three job steps
  - The github/checkout action: this fetches the code from the repo calling the workflow
  - This style guide action: this fetches the styles and, if not present, a default config for Vale